 Small Brewers, Winegrowers, Craft Distillers, and Dispensers (with package sales capabilities).
 As well as Restaurant A, Restaurant B, and Inter-Local Dispensers who have an Alcoholic Beverage Delivery Permit (only through delivery sales).

 What are acceptable forms of identification?

-- Any current and valid ID card issued by a federal, state or municipal government that contains a picture of the person and a birth date showing that they are over 21 years of age.
+- Any ID card issued by a federal, state or municipal government that contains a picture of the person and a birth date showing that they are over 21 years of age.

 - Some examples are a driver’s license, non-driver ID, military ID, or a passport.